Finnish torpedo boat S2: The last journey of the torpedo boat S2

-One of the Finnish Navy's annual traditions was a naval visit to the Finnish coastal towns along the Gulf of Bothnia, the trip doubling as a training exercise for conscript sailors.
-In 1925, the gunboats Klas Horn and Hämeenmaa, as well as the torpedo boats S1 and S2, embarked on one such journey.
-The plan was to visit all the coastal cities up to Tornio and the group began the journey from Uusikaupunki to Vaasa on 3 October 1925.
-They traveled in line formation with one kabellängd (1//10 nmi) internal distance and at a speed of 12 kn.
-S2 was positioned furthest back in the formation.
+An annual tradition of the Finnish Navy was a training cruise along the Finnish coastal towns of the Gulf of Bothnia, which also served as a training exercise for conscripts.
+In October 1925, the gunboats Klas Horn and Hämeenmaa, together with the torpedo boats S1 and S2, departed on such a voyage.
+The planned route included visits to several coastal cities as far north as Tornio.
+The formation left Uusikaupunki for Vaasa on 3 October 1925, proceeding in line ahead formation at a speed of 12 kn with an interval of one kabellängd (0.1 nmi) between vessels.
+S2 was the last ship in the formation.